 Myths About Electrolysis

 Myth: Electrolysis is very painful.
 For most people, today’s methods don’t cause a lot of pain, but it can hurt.
-If you find it too uncomfortable, your doctor may be able to give you a topical anesthetic.
+If you find it too uncomfortable, your doctor may be able to give you an anesthetic cream.

 Myth: The electric tweezer method is permanent.
 The FDA and the American Medical Association recognize only electrolysis as a permanent method of removing hair.
 Some states prohibit those using or selling the electric tweezer from claiming it provides permanent hair removal.